Hierarchical Side-Tuning for Vision Transformers: Experiments

 \subsection{Ablation Studies}

-We conduct an ablation study on the HST to investigate the critical factors contributing to its effectiveness, uncovering several intriguing insights.
-All the ablation studies are carried out using the VTAB-1K validation set and MS COCO with Mask R-CNN 1$\times$ schedule.
+We conducted an ablation study on HST to identify key factors influencing its effectiveness, using the VTAB-1K validation set and MS COCO with the Mask R-CNN 1$\times$ schedule for all tests.

-\textbf{Number of MetaT} Table~\ref{abl:metaT} showcases the impact of adjusting the number of MetaT tokens on tuning performance.
-The experimental results indicate that increasing the number of MetaT tokens does not result in a proportionate improvement.
-Particularly in classification tasks, employing a single MetaT token yields higher accuracy compared to using 4 or 8 tokens.
+\paragraph{Number of Meta-Register} Table~\ref{abl:num_mr} illustrates the impact of adjusting the number of trainable tokens in Meta-Register tuning performance.
+The quantity of Meta-Register within HST is crucial in determining computational complexity.
+Unlike the observations in VPT, increasing the number of trainable tokens in HST does not yield significant performance enhancements.
+Instead, using just one trainable token is enough to achieve satisfactory results in classification transfer tasks.
+While using 32 trainable tokens offers a marginal improvement, it substantially raises both training and inference costs.
+Furthermore, we found that a higher count, such as 64 tokens, actually diminishes performance in classification tasks and nearly reaches performance saturation in dense prediction tasks.
+Therefore, to strike a balance between speed and accuracy, it is advisable to select one trainable token in Meta-Register.

-Moreover, an excessive increase in the number of MetaT tokens can potentially have a detrimental impact on the network's efficiency.
-Therefore, our recommendation is to employ a single MetaT for classification tasks and no more than 8 for dense prediction tasks.
+\paragraph{Effect of Meta-Register} As shown in Table~\ref{abl:eff_mr}, the performance achieved using only GlobalT does not exceed that obtained with Meta-Register alone.
+This outcome is primarily due to the Meta-Register’s ability to adaptively extract more enriched global features from each ViT block.
+However, when combined, they achieve optimal performance.